 Final Invention Statement

 When a grant is completed and a subsequent competing segment is not funded, or when a grant is transferred from one institution to another, a Final Invention Statement and Certification (HHS 568) must be submitted to the NIH within 120 days.
 For grants that are closing out, the Final Invention Statement and Certification can be submitted along with the other required closeout documents through the eRA Commons.
 For transfers, the HHS 568 should be submitted directly to the NIH awarding Institute or Center.
-A downloadable version of the HHS 568 is avilable here or: https://s-edison.info.nih.gov/iEdison/hhs568.pdf.
+A downloadable version of the HHS 568 is available here or in the first bulleted item at https://public.era.nih.gov/iedison/public/nihprocs.jsp.

 Financial Reporting (Institutional Requirement)